stoeps13/connections-doc/source/admin/customize/r_admin_profiles_attributes_ext.md

 3. Modify the profiles-types.xml file to add preferredFirstName and the extension field to the default profile-type as in the following example:

+    !!! note
-    **Note:** If you are using TDI, you must make this update to the profiles-types.xml file in your TDI solution directory.
+    If you are using TDI, you must make this update to the profiles-types.xml file in your TDI solution directory.

     ```
             <property>